Révolution nationale: Overview

-None of these changes were forced on France by Germany.
+None of these changes was forced on France by Germany.
 The Vichy government instituted them voluntarily as part of the National Revolution, while Germany interfered little in internal French affairs for the first two years after the armistice as long as public order was maintained.
 It was suspicious of the aspects of the National Revolution that encouraged French patriotism, and banned Vichy veteran and youth groups from the Occupied Zone.

 Vichyism and fascism

 Vichy was intensely anti-communist; it also exhibited certain characteristics of fascism.
-Among historians, there have been different views whether to call Vichy France fascist.
-Its ideology is often presented as traditional right as opposed to fascism.
-Some historians believe that fascism may be a proper definition of Vichy France.
+Among historians, there have been different views on whether to call Vichy France fascist or traditional right.

 There is evidence for both views, and it has been noted that the features described as conservative were shared by Nazi Germany and Fascist Italy as well.
 The proponents of the approach of defining Vichy as authoritarian conservative as opposed to fascist also emphasized the absence of fascist mass mobilization and relative freedom of traditional and economic authorities; the opposing argument is that although the regime did not display the same desire for a mobilized national community as Germany and Italy did, it still had aspirations of mobilization, while in Germany and to a greater extent in Italy, the traditional and economic elites similarly preserved their "latitude".

 American historian Stanley G. Payne found that it was "distinctly rightist and authoritarian but never fascist".
 Similarly, French historian Olivier Wieviorka rejects the idea that Vichy France was fascist on the grounds that "Pétain refused to create a single party state, avoided getting France involved in a new war, hated modernization, and supported the Church."

 The political scientist Robert Paxton wrote that genuinely fascist elements had only minor roles in the range of supporters from reactionaries to moderate liberal modernizers; at the same time, Paxton argued that since fascism and conservatism had much in common, Vichy qualified as fascist.